Course dates: 3 - 14 July 2017

 The course is relevant to public health professionals and field researchers with a strong interest in vaccine efficacy, safety and policy impact.
+Although this course focuses on human diseases the same concepts apply to animal diseases.
 The course is intensive and a good command of the English language is essential.
 A knowledge of computers and a basic knowledge of Word for Windows and Excel is also essential.

 Participants will be expected to have completed a basic post-graduate epidemiology module or equivalent.
 They should have an understanding of epidemiological measures of disease frequency (incidence, prevalence), measures of effect (odds ratios, risk ratios), the merits of different study designs (cross-sectional, cohort, case-control, intervention studies) and key concepts and implications of sampling error, bias and confounding.

 The course fee for 2017 is £2,850.00.